Other Locations: US, Colorado, Fort Collins;US, Massachusetts, Hudson;US, Oregon, Hillsboro

-The Server Chassis Design for Debug (DFD) is developing debug capabilities for majority of Intel's server products.
-These capabilities are ranging from defining the product debug specification, through development of the debug IP's and fabrics, all the way to providing IP level support, automated fabric creation, automated verification tools and reference simplified functional SOC model with validation content enabled.
+The Server Chassis DFD (Design for Debug) is developing debug capabilities for majority of Intel's server products, these capabilities are spanning from defining the product debug HAS, through development of the debug IP's and fabrics, all the way to providing IP level support.
+Automated validation tools and reference validation content on a simplified SOC model.

-As a DFD Architect on SDG's chassis DFD team, you would work on:
+As DFD Architect and Micro-Architect in SDG's chassis DFD team you would work on:

-Definition and development of microarchitecture specifications for debug blocks where implementations must meet functional and performance requirements, physical/structural design constraints, security standards, as well as proprietary design rules and other quality criteria.
+Definition and development of microarchitecture specifications, logic designs, and HDL code for debug blocks where design implementations must meet functional and performance requirements, physical/structural design constraints, as well as proprietary design rules and other quality criteria

-Good team work ability, be able to get the support you need and provide support for others, ability to communicate effectively with team members overseas
+Good team work ability, be able to get the support you need and provide support for others.

 Good communications skills, report back status and raise flags where needed

-Excellent problem solving skills, self-learner and fast performer, innovative and able to motivate others
+Excellent problem solving skills, self-learner and fast performer, innovative and able to drive others

 Inside this Business Group